peeterjoot/physicsplay/README.txt

    A script to take .csv formatted stuff and massage it into the xml format that rocketshuttle likes.

+phy1610/

+   Programming assignents from the UofT (scinet) 2016 Scientific computing course.
+Also included is some of the programming assignments from the 2015 course(s) which I did before I officially signed up for this in the 2016 term.

 #-------------------------------------------------------

 BUGS that prevent 'make' from being successful without handholding: